bioinfomethods/panelapp-infra/README.md

 This code has been designed to be multi-environment (e.g. "test", "stage", "prod").

-Each environment is supposed to be installed in a **separate AWS account**, plus a *shared* account with some cross-environment resources, like to top level DNS Zone.
+Each environment is supposed to be installed in a **separate AWS account**, plus a *shared* account with some cross-environment resources, like the top level DNS Zone.

 The Terraform code for the environments is split into two separate Terraform projects (components):